 Every day, DMCA.com's professional staff handle takedown cases for clients who have found their personal and very intimate pictures, or videos, published online on for all to see.
 Their stories and situations are heartbreaking.
-Almost always their reputation has been severely impacted by the publication of these deeply personal photos or videos being published on the internet.
+Almost always their reputation has been severely impacted by the publication of these deeply personal photos or videos on the internet.

 Shockingly, in most cases, these very intimate, personal pictures or videos were found online by family, friends or even coworkers.
 To make matters worse, often the photos or videos were taken years earlier, long forgotten and long before a current marriage, relationship or employment.

 In the age of powerful internet search engines and social networking it is too easy for anyone (husband, boss, clients, co-workers, parents etc.) to connect your name to recently published, intimate pictures or videos that have been uploaded onto the internet.

-While we cannot stop what has already happened we want to stop it happening to you, your family or friends.
+While we cannot stop what has already happened we want to stop this tragic situation from happening to you, your family or friends.

 DMCA.com staff has put together a Top 10 list on how to prevent this tragedy from happening to someone you know and love.
 We have also put together a Survival Guide on what to do if you find yourself in this situation.
 Although wrongful publication of personal pictures happens to both men and women,

 over 95% of the personal cases we see are women and teenage girls.
 Read DMCA's Social Media Survival Guide

 These 10 steps have been written for women to help protect them against online harassment.